VincentTam/vincenttam.github.io/source/_posts/2014-09-13-test-embedded-fancybox-inline-element.markdown

 {% img fancybox noscr nopr /images/posts/FancyboxInline/scroll6.png 900 'Move the mouse to the right and click for the next image' 'fig6' %}

-{% img fancybox noscr nopr /images/posts/FancyboxInline/scroll7.png 900 'Move the mouse to the right and click for the next image' 'fig7' %}
+{% img fancybox noscr nopr /images/posts/FancyboxInline/scroll7.png 900 'Move the mouse to the right and click to replay the slideshow' 'fig7' %}

 Result
 ---